zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

     1. For each SOA SERIAL in *SERIAL Nameservers* do:
        1. Compare both SOA SERIAL values (using the arithmetic in [RFC1982]).
-          1. If the one from *SERIAL Nameservers* is higher, then add SOA MNAME name server name and IP address to the *MNAME Not Master* set, and go to next SOA SERIAL (from the *MNAME Nameservers* set).
+          1. If the one from *SERIAL Nameservers* is higher, then add SOA MNAME name server name and IP address (of the current SOA SERIAL value from the *MNAME Nameservers* set) to the *MNAME Not Master* set, and go to next SOA SERIAL (from the *MNAME Nameservers* set).
           2. Go to next SOA SERIAL.
-    2. Add SOA MNAME name server name and IP address to the *MNAME Is Master* set.
+    2. Add SOA MNAME name server name and IP address (from the *MNAME Nameservers* set) to the *MNAME Is Master* set.
     3. Go to next SOA SERIAL.

 12. If the set *MNAME Not Master* is non-empty, then output *[Z01_MNAME_NOT_MASTER]*